Table of Contents

 1. Purpose and Background

-The University is committed to the privacy of individuals and safeguarding information about individuals subject to limitations imposed by local, state, and federal law and other provisions described herein.
+All users of University information technology (IT) resources are required to use them in an ethical, professional, and legal manner as detailed in the University's Acceptable Use of the University’s Information Technology Resources (IRM-002) policy.
+In addition, the University is committed to the privacy of individuals and safeguarding information about individuals subject to limitations imposed by local, state, and federal law and other provisions described herein.
 It also holds as core values the principles of academic freedom and free expression.
-All users of the University of Virginia’s information technology (IT) resources also play a critical role in maintaining the privacy, confidentiality, and integrity of each other’s electronically stored information as well as of University data.
+All users of the University of Virginia’s information technology (IT) resources also play a critical role in maintaining the security, integrity, privacy, and confidentiality of each other’s electronically stored information as well as of University data.
 The purpose of this standard is to ensure that all users of UVA IT resources are aware of their obligations to protect the information to which they have been given access.
-In addition, the requirements listed below are compliant with both the Privacy and Confidentiality of University Information (IRM-012) and the Data Protection of University Information (IRM-003) policies.
+In addition, the requirements listed below are compliant with both of the Unversity's Privacy and Confidentiality of University Information (IRM-012) and Data Protection of University Information (IRM-003) policies.
 This standard applies to all users of UVA IT resources.

 The following requirements are listed on the University’s Electronic Access Agreement, to which all users of UVA IT resources must sign and agree to abide by as a condition of that access.

 Anyone who accesses or makes use of UVA’s information technology (IT) resources is defined as a user and must abide by the following at all times and in all circumstances.

 - Users will not obtain or attempt to obtain unauthorized access to UVA’s IT resources, circumvent or attempt to circumvent security controls on UVA’s IT resources, nor allow unauthorized users access to UVA’s IT resources.